rexwyfung/medbase-content/surgery/rectal_cancer.md

 ## 10. Examiner's Pearls (High-yield viva questions and common pitfalls)

 * Viva Question: What is the single most critical landmark to evaluate on a pelvic MRI before planning rectal cancer surgery?
-Answer: The relationship of the tumor to the Circumferential Resection Margin (CRM), as a threatened CRM ($\le 1\text{ mm}$) mandates neoadjuvant chemoradiotherapy to reduce local recurrence.
+Answer: The relationship of the tumor to the Circumferential Resection Margin (CRM), as a threatened CRM (≤ 1 mm) mandates neoadjuvant chemoradiotherapy to reduce local recurrence.
 * Viva Question: How do you clinically manage a patient on Post-op Day 6 following a low anterior resection who presents with tachycardia, low-grade fever, and new pelvic pain?
 Answer: Suspect an anastomotic leak; stabilize hemodynamically, check inflammatory markers, order a contrast-enhanced CT of the abdomen and pelvis to assess the anastomosis, and keep the patient nil-by-mouth with broad-spectrum antibiotics.
 * Trap: Assuming that a high CEA value is diagnostic for primary rectal cancer screening.
 Pearl: CEA has low sensitivity and specificity for early-stage screening; its primary role is as a baseline reference value and a highly specific tool for tracking post-operative recurrence.
 * Trap: Believing that all low rectal tumors within 5 cm of the anal verge require an abdominoperineal resection (APR).
 Pearl: If the tumor does not invade the external anal sphincter or levator ani mechanism, an ultra-low anterior resection with intersphincteric resection (ISR) can be safely performed to achieve clear margins and preserve sphincteric function.